 All-Around

 All-around approach shoes are your standard designs, built to tackle the mix of trail and rock that stands between you and your climbing objective.
 These designs are comfortable and supportive for long days of hiking, offer traction on both rock and wet terrain, and are roomy enough to accommodate foot swelling.
 While many shoes in this category can hold their own on technical rock (for these features, see our “Scrambling” category below), their design prioritizes performance on the approach—this is most epitomized in the sole, which often features a versatile combination of a climbing zone, smooth lugs, and aggressive heel.
 All-around shoes come in both leather and synthetic (often knit or mesh) uppers, so you can decide whether you want to prioritize durability or breathability.
 And finally, if you’ll be hauling your shoes up a multi-pitch climb for the descent, it’s worth considering this category’s more lightweight options.
-Some of our favorite all-around shoes include the La Sportiva TX3 and TX4, Scarpa Crux II, and Arc’teryx Konseal FL 2.
+Some of our favorite all-around shoes include the La Sportiva TX3 and TX4, Scarpa Crux, and Arc'teryx Konseal FL 2 Leather GTX.

 Scrambling

 Some climbers favor an approach shoe over a climbing shoe for easy-to-moderate climbing like scrambling in the Flatirons, guiding clients up mid-fifth-class routes, or moderate ridgelines in the alpine.
-More comfortable than a climbing shoe but more precise than a standard approach shoe, designs in our scrambling category place a priority on technical-rock performance with low-profile builds, flat and stiff soles with dotted rubber (often forgoing a heel brake), and a precise toe edge that provides delicate connection with the rock.
+More comfortable than a climbing shoe but more precise than a standard approach shoe, designs in our scrambling category place a priority on technical-rock performance with low-profile builds, flat and stiff soles with dotted rubber (often forgoing a heel brake), and a precise toe edge that provides a delicate connection with the rock.
 Because they carry many of the features of a climbing slipper, scrambling shoes lack support, comfort, and traction for long sections of trail, and aren’t our first choice for those looking for a one-quiver option.
 Popular approach shoes in this category include the La Sportiva TX Guide and Scarpa Gecko.

 Cragging

 For most climbers, heading to the crag or boulders means a short walk on a trail, followed by a day of climbing in one location.
 The sticky rubber sole and stiff build of an approach shoe might come in handy for rock hopping, but once you’re at your destination you’ll want a comfortable shoe that’s easy to get on and off (we’ll often bring a pair of flip flops to the crag for this very reason).
 As such, approach shoes in our cragging category (also ideal for bouldering) are on the more casual side, with features like a knit upper, microfiber liner for comfort against bare feet, and a heel that folds down for a quick slipper.
 Cragging shoes can also be a good fit for multi-pitch climbs when you want a lightweight shoe to haul up the climb for use on the descent.
-The Black Diamond Session and Circuit are two of our favorite cragging-specific approach shoes.
+The Black Diamond Session 2.0 and La Sportiva TX2 Evo are two of our favorite cragging-specific approach shoes.

 Mountain